TanukiSharp/DarkSoulsCloudSave/readme.md

 ![Authorization](Images/readme/authorization6.png "Authorization")
 ![Authorization](Images/readme/authorization7.png "Authorization")

-Note: This procedure has to be done only once, be it has to be done on each machine you want to use the application.
+Note: This procedure has to be done only once, but it has to be done on each machine you want to use the application.

 # Security considerations